KrishanRoy/Book-Swappers/README.md

 Post books that you want to donate and then receivers will contact you.
 Respond to a receiver that you think will be able to appreciate your book, fix a meeting place and then donate your book hand to hand. books.
 The book donor will decide, the best person if multiple collectors show interest for the same book.
-Point system will ensure book mobility and book swapping.
-If one donates one book, one will get a point and if one receives the book, one spends a point.
-If someone, mails the book to a collector, then the donor gets three points as she/he will be spending money out of the pocket.

-You can check the Trello Board link of [Book Swappers](https://trello.com/b/W8a1wTbZ/book-swappers) to check the distribution of the tasks.
+Trello Board link of [Book Swappers](https://trello.com/b/W8a1wTbZ/book-swappers) to check the distribution of the tasks.

 ## APP features: